k-rns/2020-05-22-WHOI-online/index.md

 {% comment %}
 AUDIENCE
 # Explain who your audience is.
 (In particular, tell readers if the
 # workshop is only open to people from a particular institution.
 # {% endcomment %}

+This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
+The workshop will only be held for 10 people at a time.

 # {% if site.carpentry == "swc" %}
 # {% include swc/who.html %}
 # {% elsif site.carpentry == "dc" %}